 My sleep is influenced by my natural circadian rhythm.
 I go to bed at 9pm and I wake up at 5.30am to start my day.
 I have also experienced bouts of insomnia over the years, especially after an operation a few years ago.
 I took Melatonin as recommended by my general practitioner and the insomnia passed in 4 days and my natural sleep cycle resumed and continued.

-If you would like to further incorporate plants as medicine in your life I would only recommend connecting with Erin.
+If you would like to further incorporate plants as medicine in your life I would recommend connecting with Erin.
 A herbalist, nutritionist, health expert and wellness writer.
-She resides in Byron Bay but is regularly in clinic at Orchard Street in Bronte.
-She also conducts face-to-face appointments via Skype.
+She resides in Byron Bay but conducts face-to-face appointments via Skype.

 If you like a drink to chill then at least drink good quality wine.
 Life is too short to drink shit wine, I'm sure you've heard that before.
 Organise yourself and have a little stash so you don't have to hope for the best at the nearest bottle shop upon a recommendation from whoever is there on the night pushing a variety that they need to move.

 One bottle of cheap and thoughtlessly made wine under the guise of a pretty label can surely turn all your other good intentions south especially in your gut.
-Towards the end of my drinking career I only purchased wine from Joel at DRNKS he only pushes the best organic or biodynamic, sourced from family-owned labels and is made with limited to no additives.
+Towards the end of my drinking days I only purchased wine from Joel at DRNKS he offers quality organic or biodynamic juice sourced from family-owned labels and is made with limited to no additives.
 You can then educate yourself a little in the long run and they can deliver the same day etc. Have fun and don't forget to hydrate.